dfeagans/socketControl/README.md

 socketControl
 =============

-Beginning with the socket.io example in [Node.js Succintly by Agus Kurniawan](https://www.syncfusion.com/resources/techportal/ebooks/nodejs), this is an experiment into controlling hardware and reporting physical sensors from a website.
+This is an experiment into controlling hardware from and reporting physical sensor readings to a website.
 End goal would be a mobile-formatted website that allowed viewing a physical system's status and controlling its state.

++ [Node.js Succintly by Agus Kurniawan](https://www.syncfusion.com/resources/techportal/ebooks/nodejs) was useful for the initial "hello world" implementation.
++ [Daniel Nill's socket.io tutorial](http://danielnill.com/nodejs-tutorial-with-socketio/) was very useful for the basic socket.io logic.
++ [socket.io chat tutorial](http://socket.io/get-started/chat/) provided useful npm commands and express to handle the routings and serving files.

 ## Current Plan ##

-+ [ ] Set-up basic socket.io connection between a client and server.
++ [X] Set-up basic socket.io connection between a client and server.
+A "hello world", if you will.
+Result: Basic example for Node.js Succintly employed.
++ [ ] Test the latecy of the socket.io by measuring round-trip message time, This would be performed by sending timestamps starting on connection to the client and returning them immedietely to the server.
+That event would trigger a new timestap (which would enable calculating a time delta) and triggering another send of the new time stamp to the client.
+This could be done for a reasonable amount of time to calculate latency statistics.
-+ [ ] Connect to a computer in situ using a local Node program that communicates to the serveer, and thus the client.
++ [ ] Connect to a computer in situ using a local Node program that communicates to the server, and thus the client.
 + [ ] Connect directly to the computer's USB/serial port to expose the website to the physical system.
 + [ ] Display sensor data from the microcontroller and allow control from the website.
 + [ ] Make the system work with an XBEE wireless-USB radio.
 + [ ] Make things look good... maybe.

+## Installation Steps ##

++ Install socket.io module using npm install socket.io.
+Obviously, it's not install globally since it's a dependency of the project.
++ On the server, the socket.io is loaded using a simple `require('socket.io)`.
+On the client side, you just need `<script src="/socket.io/socket.io.js"></script>`.